San Andrés Tuxtla: Socioeconomics

-Geography and environment
+Geography

 The municipality is located in the south of Veracruz in the San Martin Mountain Range in the Los Tuxtlas region.
 It has rugged terrain of volcanic origin that extends to the Gulf of Mexico and an average altitude of 300 meters above sea level.
 The main elevations are San Martín, Mastagaga, Vigía and El Chilar.
 There are caverns at Roca Partida, De la Encantas, the Cerro del Borrego and Arrecife de la Poza.

 Along the Gulf shore there are beaches such as Salinas Roca Partida, Toro Prieto, Arroyo de Lisa, Costa de Oro, Playa Hermosa, Los Organos, Dos de Abril, Monte Pio and Balzapote (which is also a fishing port).
 There are cliffs at Roca Partida.